grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

   separate(just, into = c("hjust", "vjust"), sep = "\\,")
 ```

+Now that the `annotations` data frame is ready, we can do the following:

+-   Specify a basic map `ggplot2` object, following the same order as in
+    the univariate case (we use `scale_fill_identity()` instead of the
+    Viridis color scale).
+-   We then loop over each row of the `annotations` data frame and add
+    each annotation (`geom_curve()` and `geom_text()` calls) to the
+    `map` object one by one.
+-   Note that we need to manually specify the font family for the labels
+    again.

 ``` r
 map <- ggplot(
   # use the same dataset as before